Description & Learning Goals

 • Identify and describe the most significant forces that shape the world today

-• Conduct historical research and present historical arguments
+• Conduct basic historical research and present a historical argument